AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

-This is such a beautiful plant that it can make a statement to your home or office.
+This is such a beautiful plant that it can make a statement in your home or office.

 Fertilize once in six weeks with a 20-20-20 fertilizer.

 TOXIC to pets.
-So, if you having pet cats and dogs.
-Then this air purifying indoor plant is a no-no.
+So, if you have pet cats and dogs.
+Then this air-purifying indoor plant is a no-no.

 2. BOSTON FERN

 This is an evergreen plant that is impossible to kill.